gabrielecanepa/algolia-tam/README.md

 ## Getting started

-First you'll need to sign up for an Algolia account @ https://www.algolia.com/users/sign_up.
+First, you'll need to [sign up for an Algolia account](https://algolia.com/users/sign_up).

 You can find the product dataset in the data folder inside this repo.
 You will need to push this data to Algolia in your own application and connect the app to the dataset in both components.